AashiGarg-tech/ecommerce-backend/README.md

-# ecommerce-backend
+## ecommerce-backend

-MERN-based e-commerce backend with user authentication and shopping cart functionality including add and delete operations.
+This project is a backend server built with Node.js, Express.js, and MongoDB for a simple e-commerce application.
+It includes APIs for:
+- User sign-up and login with JWT authentication
+- Adding items to a user's shopping cart
+- Viewing cart contents
+- Deleting specific items from the cart

+Technologies used: Node.js, Express, MongoDB, Mongoose, JWT, bcrypt